stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

 ---

-### Taking critical notes
+## Taking critical notes

 One objective of the annotations described in the previous chapter is to help you create a `critical outline` during a subsequent reading.
-The objective in the critical outline is to boil the entire argument down to its essence, without losing any significant detail.
+The objective in the critical outline is to boil the entire argument down to its essence without losing any significant detail.
 The focus, then, is on *reduction*: taking something complex and unwieldy and turning it into something small and useful for study or your own writing.
 There is a real art to this, and you will become better and faster at this as you